l7mp/dcontroller/doc/concepts-operators-objects.md

     - # <-- Controller definition 2 goes here
     - # ... and so on
 ```

+Use lower-case alphanumeric characters and dashes for the operator name and in general try to keep it short, otherwise you'll have to type a lot when using the embedded extension API server (see later).

 ## The Controller: The Engine of a Data Pipeline